 This shirt has a fuller cut that fits the body loosely.
 It has a flattering V-neck cut and is a bit longer, hitting most women around the hips.
 Reviewers feel confident wearing this top with both shorts and leggings and do not worry about it rising up with lots of movement.

 The fabric does not have much stretch but the loose fit is not restricting.

-There is no added areas of mesh or ventilation.
-However, all users find the material to be very lightweight and breathable.
+There are no added areas of mesh or ventilation.
+However, almost all users found the material to be very lightweight and breathable.

-Under Armour is well known for its moisture wicking ability and this shirt is no exception.
+Under Armour is well known for its moisture-wicking materials and this shirt is no exception.
 Made of 100% polyester and featuring UA’s signature Moisture Transport System, this shirt handles sweat well and dries very quickly.